-- Likewise, based on completed trial phases looking at the effects of the vaccine in cells and in lab animals, there aren't signals to suggest the vaccine would have any effect on fetal or infant development.
+- Likewise, based on completed trial phases looking at the effects of the vaccine in cells and in lab animals, there aren't any signals to suggest the vaccine would have any effect on fetal or infant development.
 (Specifically, there were no detected abnormalities in offspring of lab rats given the COVID-19 vaccine during pregnancy.)

-More generally, of all commonly administered vaccines, there are only two that the CDC recommends holding off on while breastfeeding — the smallpox and yellow fever vaccines, both of which contain a weakened version of the actual virus (unlike the mRNA COVID-19 vaccines, which don’t contain any trace of live virus).
+More generally, of all commonly administered vaccines, there are only two that the CDC recommends holding off on while breastfeeding/chestfeeding — the smallpox and yellow fever vaccines, both of which contain a weakened version of the actual virus (unlike the mRNA COVID-19 vaccines, which don’t contain any trace of live virus).

 Bottom line: Should you get the COVID-19 vaccine?